SysKitTeam/docs-point/reporting/power-platform-reports.md

 ## Power App Permissions Report

-The Power App Permissions report gives insight into the permissions given to Power Platform Apps.
+The Power App Permissions report gives insight into the permissions granted to Power Platform Apps.

 ### Generate Report

 * **Click the Reports button** on the screen's left side.
-* **Select the Power Platform category in the filter** you can find in the upper left corner.
+* **Select the Power Platform category in the filter** in the upper left corner.
 * **Click the Power App Permissions report tile** to be redirected to the Selection screen.

 ### Report Data